Ukraine puts captured Russians on stage. It’s a powerful propaganda tool, but is it a violation of POW rights?

 If a POW criticizes his own government, even if those comments were coerced, he said, “the regime back home could still view that as aiding the enemy.”

-Westfall reported from Hyannis, Massachusetts.
+Westfall reported from Hyannis, Mass.